continue reading." /> continue reading." />

 The center offers 40,000 square feet of exhibition space, an IMAX theater and planetarium.
 Admission is $18 for adults, $13 for children and free for kids under two.

 Built in 1998, this is the first stadium in the U.S. with a retractable roof over natural grass, since the average temperature during baseball season is 100 degrees.
 Tours are available year-round.

-Built in 1992, Talking Stick Resort Arena is a major sports and entertainment venue, home to the Phoenix Suns (NBA), the Phoenix Mercury (WNBA) and the Arizona Rattlers (arena football).
+Built in 1992, the Footprint Center is a major sports and entertainment venue, home to the Phoenix Suns (NBA), the Phoenix Mercury (WNBA) and the Arizona Rattlers (arena football).